MOTHER CAPITAL INSTITUTIONAL PARTNERS

 Founded by Amelia Kraij López Huix

-MCIP was founded by Amelia Kraij López Huix, creator of the Mother Capital doctrine and advisor on gender economic governance, gender finance, and sovereign competitiveness.
+MCIP was founded by Amelia Kraij López Huix, creator of the Mother Capital doctrine and a high-level advisor on Gender Economic Governance, gender finance, and sovereign competitiveness.

 Engage WITH MCIP

-For institutions seeking committee-grade architecture across capital markets, sovereign competitiveness, and strategic resilience.
+For sovereign institutions, multilateral actors, and selected country partners seeking committee-grade architecture across capital markets, sovereign competitiveness, strategic resilience, and country pathways.